Navai-Suleymanli/Navai-Suleymanli/README.md

  Hi there 👋

-- 🔭 I’m currently working on a game project
+- 🔭 I’m currently working on a big multiplayer game project
 - 👯 I’m looking to collaborate on game dev
-- 💬 Ask me about Unity, C#, C++, hackathons
+- 💬 Ask me about Unity, C#, C++, hackathons, algorithms
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: my height is 1.88 meters